 Step 1 – Setting The Board

-The first step when playing chess is to correctly set up the pieces.
+The first step in setting up the chessboard is to correctly position the pieces.
 You have to begin by first setting the board so that the bottom white square faces the right side.
 This means that both players will have white squares in the right corner of the board.

 Your pieces are set up on the two horizontal rows that are closest to you (on the bottom side).
-Unlike a game of checkers, chess will use all the square on the board.
+Unlike a game of checkers, chess will use all the squares on the board.

 There must be a white square at the bottom right corner